Review: PRTG Network Monitor v14 Simplifies Network Management

 PRTG Network Monitor v14 is a fully integrated network monitoring application that runs on a Windows PC and gathers information about network devices using common methods of data acquisition, such as SNMP, WMI, Packet Sniffing and Netflow.
 Paessler also includes sensors and probe-based technology to gather information for more than 200 network services, such as Ping, HTTP, SMTP, POP3, and FTP.

-Probes help make Paessler's offering unique among the plethora of network management products on the market today.
+Probes help differentiate Paessler's offering from the plethora of network management products on the market today.
 Simply put, a sensor is a monitoring entity, while a probe is a Windows service that gathers data from devices using sensors.
 Probes send data to the PRTG server for recording, analysis, and auditing.

 The sensors work via an integration methodology that monitors traffic and leverages the APIs offered by network device manufacturers.
-That means administrators no longer have to deploy client applications or agents across multiple devices for data collection.
-Eliminating manually installed agents on devices is a significant time-saver and allows administrators to deploy the product much faster and get actionable information much quicker.
+Administrators no longer have to deploy client applications or agents across multiple devices for data collection.
+Eliminating manually installed agents on devices allows administrators to deploy the product much faster and get actionable information much quicker.

 Speaking of deployment speed, PRTG Network Monitor v14 only takes few minutes to install.
 Installation is accomplished using an executable that provides a wizard, which Paessler calls a Guru.
 Interestingly, the Guru only asks some very basic questions, such as the location for the files and licensing information, before figuring out everything necessary to install the product as a service running on the target Windows machine.